UK minister says many Britons content to leave without Brexit deal

 Earlier, May said talks with the European Union had hit an impasse, defiantly challenging the bloc to come up with their own plans a day after the bloc’s leaders savaged her proposals.

-“Speaking to constituents today, it is clear that (the) EU’s behavior in recent days is increasing support for us leaving the EU,” International Development Minister Penny Mordaunt said on Twitter.
+“Speaking to constituents today, it is clear that (the) EU’s behaviour in recent days is increasing support for us leaving the EU,” International Development Minister Penny Mordaunt said on Twitter.